Minicozzi to Show How Land Use Decisions Can Create a Strong Local Economy

 Data-driven, fiscal approach to local planning

-Minicozzi came to Davis three years ago as the first speaker for the Davis Futures Forum.
+Minicozzi came to Davis five years ago as the first speaker for the Davis Futures Forum.
 He excited and informed our community with his newly created visual tools that clarify the complex relationship between where and how we grow and the municipal budget.
 Since that time, he has developed more data and more impressive visual tools, presenting to audiences as diverse as the American Planning Association, the International Association of Assessing Officers, the International Downtown Association, and the Urban Land Institute, as well as multiple individual cities

 Minicozzi uniquely sees cities as municipal corporations that must balance revenues and expenditures, just like private or non-profit corporations.
 He identifies land as the municipal corporation’s raw material.
 The city’s investment portfolio consists of tax producing land uses.
 The income from these properties finances a portfolio of infrastructure, i.e., parks, roads, sewer, water, transit lines, and services (police, fire, schools).